Trump is weighing big cuts to the U.S. Education Department

 While the Trump administration fine-tunes its broader strategy to shrink — or potentially try to close — the Education Department, it has already begun removing staff on a smaller scale.

-According to Sheria Smith, president of American Federation of Government Employees Local 252, a union that represents some 2,800 non-management Education Department employees, at least 74 non-management staff have been put on paid administrative leave in recent days.
+According to Sheria Smith, president of American Federation of Government Employees Local 252, a union that represents some 2,800 nonmanagement Education Department employees, at least 74 nonmanagement staff members have been put on paid administrative leave in recent days.

-None of the staff NPR spoke with say they worked on Diversity Equity Inclusion or Accessibility issues.
+None of the staff members whom NPR spoke with said they worked on diversity, equity, inclusion or accessibility issues.
 All of them described being shocked and confused when they received the email.

 News of the staffing changes was first reported by The New York Times.

-What's more, NPR spoke with several staff who say they attended the Diversity Change Agents workshop during President Trump's first administration and were encouraged to do so by Trump's own political appointees.
+What's more, NPR spoke with several staff members who say they attended the Diversity Change Agents workshop during Trump's first administration and were encouraged to do so by Trump's own political appointees.

 "President Trump was elected to bring about unprecedented reform to the federal civil service to ensure it is merit-based and efficient at serving the interests of the American people.
 At the Department of Education, we are evaluating staffing in line with the commitment to prioritizing meaningful learning ahead of divisive ideology in schools and putting student outcomes above special interests."